 There are three types of Cal Grants awards, which are;

 Cal Grant A: Cal Grant A award is not available at California Community College (CCC).
 If you receive Cal Grant A but decide to attend CCC, your award will be held up in reserve for up to two years until you transfer to a four year institution or attend private colleges.
 Exception: see Students with Dependent Children.

-Students with Dependent Children under the age of 18: Starting 2019-2020, Cal Grant students who provide more than 50% or more financial support to a dependent child that is less than 18 years old by July 1, 2021 may be eligible for an access award of up to $6000 for Cal Grant A/B and up to $4000 for Cal Grant C at UC, CSU, and CCC.
+Students with Dependent Children under the age of 18: (available starting 2019-2020) Cal Grant students who provide more than 50% or more financial support to a dependent child that is less than 18 years old by July 1, 2021 for the 2021-2022 award year may be eligible for an access award of up to $6000 for Cal Grant A/B and up to $4000 for Cal Grant C at UC, CSU, and CCC.

 Students must enroll in 6 credits and meet all Cal Grant A, B or C eligibility requirements to receive the award.
 To receive the maximum award, students must enroll full time.

 As a Cal Grant A/B recipient, you may receive up to the equivalent of four years of full-time grant payments if you are a first time college student.
 The duration of your eligibility will be adjusted based on your educational level at the time you receive your first Cal Grant payment.
 Cal Grant C recipient can receive up to two years of full time grant payments.

 More information about Cal Grant amounts can be found at https://www.csac.ca.gov/post/what-are-cal-grant-award-amounts

 Cal Grant Eligibility Requirements: